 SAJ partners with DOROT to provide support and services for our elderly and ailing members.
 DOROT alleviates social isolation among the elderly and provides services to help them live independently as valued members of the community.
 As a DOROT Partner in Caring, our members have access to patient escorts for medical appointments, fitness classes, short-term counseling, holiday visits with DOROT volunteers, intergenerational programs, and more.

 Our DOROT Partners in Caring Outreach Social Worker is Jane Blumenstein.
 She is available to discuss DOROT services and programs to support older individuals and caregivers at SAJ.
 You can reach Jane at 917-441-3740 or JBlumenstein@dorotusa.org.

 Committee Involvement is a great way for SAJers to get to know each other while contributing their talents and passions to the larger community.
 Our committees include Community Life, Caring Committee, SOJAC (Social Action and Justice Committee), Finance Committee, Fundraising Committee, along with various short-term issue-based task forces.
-Contact our Board Chair David Greenberg or Rabbi Lauren to inquire about getting involved.
+Contact our Board Chair Janet Brain or Rabbi Lauren to inquire about getting involved.